flarelink/HTM_SP/README.md

  Testing Accuracy: 90.660%

-The default dataset is set to MNIST which is binarized down to 16x16.
+The default dataset is set to MNIST which is binarized down to 28x28.
 If you set the parameter --bin_MNIST to 28 then it
-will just recreate the original MNIST train and test csvs to 'MNIST_train_bin_784.csv' and 'MNIST_test_bin_784.csv'.
+will just recreate the original MNIST train and test csvs to binarized versions: 'MNIST_train_bin_784.csv' and 'MNIST_test_bin_784.csv'.

 The scalar encoder in the encoders.py file is a modified version from Nupic's implementation but retains many of the same fundamentals to the original implementation.
 I used it primarily for testing purposes for the Iris and UCI Breast Cancer datasets.